edgeworx/docs/content/en/docs/apps/_index.md

 ### Variables

-Variables can be defined on application inputs and outputs to be processed alongside Darcy nodes and adjacent applications.
+Variables can be defined on application inputs and outputs to be processed alongside Edgeworx nodes and adjacent applications.
 More information on declaring and using variables can be found in the [Application Templating]({{<ref "templating.md">}}) section.